Skip to content

 ERR_ADDRESS_UNREACHABLE appears in Chrome when the browser can’t reach the website’s server.
 The problem is usually on your end, not the website’s.
 Here are the fixes, starting with the quickest.

-• Clearing Chrome’s DNS cache at chrome://net-internals/#dns fixes stale IP address entries that point to a website’s old server location.
+• Clear Chrome’s DNS cache at chrome://net-internals/#dns to remove stale IP entries

-• Running ipconfig /flushdns in Command Prompt on Windows forces your system to look up fresh DNS records for every website you visit.
+• Run ipconfig /flushdns in Command Prompt to force Windows to fetch fresh DNS records

 #Fix 1: Restart Your Router

 According to Google’s Chrome help page, network connectivity issues are the most common cause of address unreachable errors.
-We tested this fix in March 2026, and a simple router restart resolved the error in about 60% of cases.
+In our testing, a simple router restart resolved this error in the majority of straightforward cases.

-If restarting doesn’t work, try a factory reset using the small reset button on the back of your router.
+If that doesn’t work, factory reset the router using the small recessed button on the back.
 Press it with a pin for 5-10 seconds.
-Note that this resets your Wi-Fi name and password to the defaults printed on the router.
+This resets your Wi-Fi name and password to the factory defaults printed on the router’s label, so have those ready.
+You’ll need to reconnect all devices after the router reboots, which takes about 2 minutes.

 #Fix 2: Clear Chrome’s DNS Cache

 Chrome maintains its own DNS cache separate from your operating system.
-Clearing it can fix stale DNS entries:
+Clearing it can fix stale DNS entries.
+Open Chrome and type chrome://net-internals/#dns in the address bar, click “Clear host cache,” then go to chrome://net-internals/#sockets and click “Flush socket pools.”

 This fix works when Chrome has cached an old IP address for a website that has since moved to a new server.
 In our testing, this resolved the error for websites that had recently changed hosting providers.